tenox7/wrp/README.md

 # WRP - Web Rendering Proxy

-A browser-in-browser "proxy" server that allows to use historical / vintage web browsers on the modern web.
-It has two modes:
+A browser-in-browser proxy server that allows to use historical / vintage web browsers on the modern web.

+## Modes of operation

+### Access

+- Browser in browser, navigate to the address of WRP and use built-in web form to naviate.
+- HTTP proxy mode which offers more seamless, but also limited use.

+### Rende modes

-- ISMAP "graphical" mode, renders web page in to a GIF, PNG or JPG image with clickable imagemap.
+- ISMAP "graphical" mode, renders web page in to a GIF/PNG/JPG image with clickable imagemap.
-- Simple HTML "text" mode converts web page in to Markdown, then renders it into simplified HTML for old browsers.
+- Simple HTML mode converts pages into simplified HTML for old browsers.

-NEW: experimental "real" http proxy server.

 ![Internet Explorer 1.5 doing Gmail](wrp.png)